 What began with me showing my art to her quickly turned around.
 She was showing it to me, enabling me to see it in ways I hadn’t imagined.
 And the effect on me was permanent.
 What else was I not seeing that I needed to see?

-Afterward, we talked about the need for the value of creating accessible art.
-I had always felt that art should be experienced with all of the senses as much as possible, especially sculpture being three dimensional, ought to be touched.
-I hadn’t really thought of the people for whom touch would be their primary means of experiencing it.
+We talked about the need for more accessible art.
+I had always felt that art should be experienced with all of the senses, especially sculpture ought to be touched.
+I hadn’t really thought of all the people for whom touch might be their only means for experiencing it.
 What was previously a nice-to-have suddenly became critically important.

 making pretty art is nice